nicolascine/smartbox-nunchee/README.md

     http://localhost/public/index.php

-Wehe `http://localhost/` is your developmnet server (maybe with some port, etc)
+Where `http://localhost/` is your development server (maybe with some port, etc)

 ### Loggin
 All requests are saved in a log file, the directory is:

-    /logs
+    logs/